 Differentiatie Travel vs. Destination

 Por and para can also be used to talk about travel and destination.
-An easy way to remember when to use these preposition is that por usually refers to travel or motion through a place or location.
+An easy way to remember when to use them is that por usually refers to travel or motion through a place or location.
 And, para refers to the destination of a journey.

 Salimos por la puerta./ We left through the door.